 Marc is a lifelong martial artist, starting at a young age with ninjutsu, and then Shotokan karate in his late teens.
 He trained in this for many years, achieving a 2nd Dan black belt.
 Karate also inspired travel to Japan where he trained at the Shotokan Headquarters in Tokyo for three months in 1999.

-Marc now runs Jiu Jitsu Brotherhood London and teaches many of the classes when Nic is away.
+Marc now runs Jiu Jitsu Brotherhood London and teaches many of the classes.
 He has also introduced a highly successful kids programme in Kingston and has loved the chance of introducing jiu jitsu to his children.
 Jiu Jitsu Brotherhood and its ethos are now an integral part of Marc’s life.

 Oli now teaches regularly at JJB London when not travelling the world to teach and compete.